Argos (satellite system)

-Argos is a global satellite-based system that collects, processes, and disseminates environmental data from fixed and mobile platforms around the world.
-The worldwide tracking and environmental monitoring system results from Franco-American cooperation.
-Besides satellite data collection, the Argos system's main feature is the ability to geographically locate the data source from any location on Earth using the Doppler effect.
+Argos is a global satellite-based system that collects, processes, and disseminates (spreads, distributes) environmental data from fixed and mobile platforms around the world.
+The worldwide tracking and environmental monitoring system is the results from Franco-American cooperation.
+In addition to satellite data collection, the main feature of the Argos system is its to ability to geographically locate the data source from any location on Earth using the Doppler effect; which refers to the apparent change in the wavelength due to relative motion between its source and observer.
+Argos is operated by CLS/Argos, based in Toulouse, France, and its United States subsidiary, CLS America.

 History and utilization

-Argos was established in 1978 and has provided data to environmental research and protection groups that were previously unobtainable.
-Many remote automatic weather stations report via Argos.
-Argos is a component of many global research programs including the Tropical Ocean-Global Atmosphere program (TOGA), Tagging of Pacific Pelagics (TOPP), World Ocean Circulation Experiment (WOCE) and, Argo.
+Argos was established in 1978 and has provided data to environmental research and protection groups.
+It is a component of many global research programs including the Tropical Ocean-Global Atmosphere program (TOGA), Tagging of Pacific Pelagics (TOPP), World Ocean Circulation Experiment (WOCE) and, Argo.
 There are 22,000 active transmitters (8,000 of which are used in animal tracking) in over 100 countries.

-Since the late 1980s, Argos transmitters have been deployed on a large number of marine mammals and sea turtles, and it continues to serve as an important tool for tracking long-distance movements of both coastal and oceanic species.
-For example, through the upload of data from pressure transducers, it has been possible to obtain data about dive and foraging behavior from unrestrained animals in the wild.
+Since the late 1980s, Argos transmitters have been deployed on a large number of marine mammals and sea turtles, and it is used for tracking long-distance movements of both coastal and oceanic species.

 Argos was developed under a Memorandum of Understanding (MOU) between the Centre National d'Études Spatiales (CNES, France), the National Aeronautics and Space Administration (NASA, United States) and the National Oceanic and Atmospheric Administration (NOAA, United States).

 The system utilizes both ground and satellite-based resources to accomplish its mission.
 These include: